 MSc (UK), BSc (Hons) (UK), MFPM RCPS (Glasg)

-Member of the U.K. Healthcare Professions Council, Podiatry Association of Singapore and Member of Faculty of Podiatric Medicine, Royal College of Physicians and Surgeons (Glasgow)
+Member of the U.K. Healthcare Professions Council, Podiatry Association of Singapore, British Society for Rheumatology, and Member of Faculty of Podiatric Medicine, Royal College of Physicians and Surgeons (Glasgow)

 Clinical Interest: Arthritis of the Foot, Pediatric Foot Disorders

 Spoken Languages: English, Malay, Bahasa Indonesia, Tagalog

 Sani’s passion for Podiatry stems from the way it pushes the envelope in developing new techniques and theories through clinical testing and field experience derived from working with patients.
 Over the course of his decade-long experience with clinical training and research studies, Sani has grown to be deeply passionate about adapting the latest trends in technology and clinical research to ensure that his patients receive the most effective and efficient care.

 As a registered and licensed podiatrist, Sani spent over a decade in the UK gaining clinical and research experience in the areas of lower limb pathologies, focusing on rheumatology.

 During his early days of training as a podiatrist in the UK, Sani was fascinated by how intricate the structures and functions of the foot were.
 Cadaveric dissections helped him understand and appreciate the structures and functions of the foot in greater detail.
 In the final year of his undergraduate training, he was exposed to a variety of conditions, from general podiatric conditions such as plantar fasciitis to more complex cases related to wounds and other conditions associated with chronic underlying medical conditions such as diabetes and rheumatological problems.